-It took two days.
-Very chilled riding.
-However, the roads were very wet on the first day and between Laingsburg and Sutherland it was washed away completely.
-Had to go through a few fast flowing rivers.
+It took two days of relaxed riding.
+However, the roads were drenched on the first day and the road between Laingsburg and Sutherland was almost washed away completely.
+I had to cross a few fast-flowing rivers.

 You get to experience a wide range of Westen Cape areas.
-Touching on the legendary R62, then riding over Langkloof Pass outside Montagu all the way to the Anysberg Nature Reserve area.
-From there the Moordenaarskaroo road leads you over the Komsberg, zig-zagging over the Buffelsriver to Sutherland.
-Experiencing Ouberg Pass in it’s glory is always a great feeling.
-The breath taking Tankwa Karoo carries you home like an old friend.
-Plenty to tick off your “to ride” list.
+Touching on the legendary R62, then riding over Langkloof Pass near Montagu, all the way to the Anysberg Nature Reserve area.
+From there the Moordenaarskaroo road leads you over the Komsberg, zig-zagging over the Buffels river to Sutherland.
+Experiencing Ouberg Pass in its glory is always a treat.
+Then the breathtaking Tankwa Karoo carries you home like an old friend.
+Plenty to tick off your “to-ride” list.

 4. Please tell us how the route runs.

-Adventure Bike.
-The roads were bad with serious water damage between Laingsburg and Sutherland where, in rain season, you’ll have to manoeuvre through sandy river crossings.
+An adventure bike.
+The roads were bad, with serious water damage between Laingsburg and Sutherland where, in the rainy season, you’ll have to manoeuvre through sandy river crossings.
 Going down Ouberg Pass also challenges rider and bike with damaged rocky roads.
-The rest of the route has fairly well maintained gravel roads.
+The rest of the route has fairly maintained gravel roads.

 6. Please name significant points of interest along the way, e.g. eateries, supermarkets, accommodation.

-Clean and affordable accommodation with a great plate of food and cold beer at The Jupiter Guest House and restaurant in Sutherland; website,
+Clean and affordable accommodation with a great plate of food and cold beer at The Jupiter Guest House and restaurant in Sutherland; 023 5711 340.

 Experience true SA hospitality at the Tankwa Padstal.
-Known spot for bikers and like-minded travellers to refresh, have a great burger and cool off in the ‘farm-dam-like-pool’.
-Don’t have a number for them, but Facebook them.
+It’s a well-known spot for bikers and like-minded travellers to refresh, have a burger and cool off in the plaasdam pool.

-Oudebaaskraaldam inside the Tankwa Karoo National Park (no fees), just a quick turn-off from your route.
-Great mass of water with waterfall.
+Oudebaaskraaldam inside the Tankwa Karoo National Park, just a quick turn-off from your route.
+A great mass of water with waterfall.
 GPS Coordinates; 32° 23′ 01″ S 19° 54′ 05″ E

-Fill up in Montagu, Laingsburg, Sutherland (pumps closed on a Sunday and after 13;00 on Saturdays, but for a small extra fee you can convince the manager to help with some juice.
-He lives right across the pumps), Prince Alfred Hamlet and you’ll be ok to get home.
+Fill up in Montagu, Laingsburg, Sutherland (pumps closed on a Sunday and after 13:00 on Saturdays, but for a small extra fee you can convince the manager to help with some juice.
+He lives right across the pumps), Prince Alfred Hamlet and you’ll be okay to get home.

-Loose rocks and bad roads in general between Laingsburg and Sutherland and also Ouberg Pass to be done with caution.
+Loose rocks and bad roads in general between Laingsburg and Sutherland.
+Proceed with caution on Ouberg Pass.

 9. What did the trip cost in fuel, meals and accommodation?

-The bill at The Jupiter for dinner (4 juicy lamb chops,chips and veggies), drinks, accommodation (room with two beds) and breakfast ( the usual coffee, bacon & eggs) was R500 including a nice tip for the friendly staff.
+The bill at The Jupiter for dinner (four juicy lamb chops, chips and veggies), drinks, accommodation (room with two beds) and breakfast (the usual coffee, bacon & eggs) was R500, including a nice tip for the friendly staff.

-Lunch and a (lite) beer at Tankwa Padstal: R55.
+Lunch and a beer at Tankwa Padstal: R55.

 10. Any must-do activities on the route?

 Take your time in Sutherland.
-There’s a lot of great places to have something to eat and drink.
-Have a look at this site –www.discoversutherland.co.za
+There are many great places where you can have something to eat and drink.

 12. Do you have any other comments or advice about the route?

 I never thought I’d get so much rain on this route, so left my rain gear home.
 Had to stop at Montagu Agrimark for a R120 rain suit.
-It works better than my expensive fancy biker rain gear and much lighter and folds up smaller!
+It works better than my expensive, fancy biker rain gear, is much lighter and folds up to a smaller size!

 It’s a beautiful route.
 Take your time, it’s over sooner that you think.